NewStrangeWorlds/BeAR/docs_src/sections/forward_models.rst

 Furthermore, for transmission spectra, the surface gravity, the mean molecular weight, and the temperature might become degenerate in a retrieval.
-This is often the case when no constraints on the surface gravity can be provided and the dominating background specise is not known.
+This is often the case when no constraints on the surface gravity can be provided and the dominating background species is not known.
 In such a scenario, BeAR can use the (constant) atmospheric scale height in units of km as a free parameter.